nickmccullum/website-submissions/Danish/2020-06-11-python-package-managers.md

-# History of Python Package Managers
+# How to Use the Pip Python Package Manager

 Currently, the most popular package manager in Python is Pip, which was introduced after Python 2.7.9.
 Before Pip, the predominant tool for package management was disutils or its third-party extension, easy_install.